Orbit dimensions in linear and Gaussian quantum optics: Properties of orbit dimensions

-\lettersection{Properties of orbit dimensions} Orbit dimensions are integers that can in principle range from $0$ to $\dim(G)$ (see \cref{eq:concrete-rank-formula-ket,eq:concrete-rank-formula-density}).
-Because an orbit under $G$ has the structure of a manifold (\cref{thm:orbit-dim-maintext}), their dimension is (tautologically) invariant under $G$ evolutions.
-Two states that have different orbit dimensions under $G$ (e.g. some examples in \cref{tab:orbit-dimensions} below) must therefore lie in distinct orbits, and hence cannot be converted into one another by a unitary from $G$.
-This can be used as well to show an impossibility of realizing a desired unitary action on a logical subspace deterministically by a global $U\in G$, which we illustrate in the Supplementary Material for the case of the $\rm CNOT$ gate in the dual-rail encoding.
-For pure states, the orbit dimension in the ket picture is a valid invariant in the ketbra picture (since \cref{eq:concrete-rank-formula-ket} is global-phase invariant), and so for instance even though the states of the last two columns of \cref{tab:orbit-dimensions} (for equal values of $(m,u)$) have the same $G_{\rm PLO}$ orbit dimensions in the ketbra picture, the fact that their orbit dimensions in the ket picture differ implies that they lie in different $G_{\rm PLO}$ orbits in \textit{both} the ket and ketbra pictures.
+Because an orbit under $G$ has the structure of a manifold (\cref{thm:orbit-dim-maintext}), its dimension is (tautologically) invariant under $G$ evolutions.
+Two states that have different orbit dimensions under $G$ must lie in distinct orbits, and hence cannot be converted into one another by a unitary from $G$.
+For example, this is found to be the case between a Fock basis state $\ket{n_1,\dots,n_m}$ and a genuine one-mode superposition state $(\sum_{n_1=0}^{N_{1}} \alpha_{n_{1}} \ket{n_{1}})\otimes\ket{n_2,\dots,n_m}$ over $m$ total modes (see \cref{tab:orbit-dimensions}).

+The invariance property can be used as well to show the impossibility of realizing a desired unitary action on a logical subspace deterministically by a global $U\in G$.
+We illustrate this in \cref{sec:SM-CNOT-dual-rail} for the case of the CNOT gate in linear or Gaussian quantum optics in the dual-rail encoding \cite{knill_scheme_2001}: orbit dimensions alone reveal an obstruction to its deterministic implementation.

+For pure states, the orbit dimension in the ket picture is a valid invariant in the ketbra picture (since \cref{eq:concrete-rank-formula-ket} is global-phase invariant), and hence still constitutes a genuine property of a ketbra pure state.
+For instance (see \cref{tab:orbit-dimensions}), even though over $m=2$ modes, one-mode superposition states with extra vacuum $\sum_{n_1=0}^{N_{1}} \alpha_{n_{1}} \ket{n_{1},0}$ and $N\geq3$ NOON states $(|N,0\rangle+|0,N\rangle)/\sqrt{2}$ have the same $G_{\rm PLO}$ orbit dimensions in the ketbra picture (3), the fact that their $G_{\rm PLO}$ orbit dimensions in the ket picture differ (3 and 4 respectively) implies that they lie in different $G_{\rm PLO}$ orbits in \textit{both} the ket and ketbra pictures.